citusdata/citus_docs/admin_guide/upgrading_citus.rst

 .. note::

    Do not attempt to upgrade *both* Citus and Postgres versions at once.
-If both upgrades are desired, start with a database upgrade first.
+If both upgrades are desired, upgrade Citus first.
+Older versions of Citus are not always compatible with the newest Postgres.

 Record the following paths before you start (your actual paths may be different than those below):